Robotripping: Meaning, Signs, Side Effects & More

 In high doses, dextromethorphan acts similarly to PCP and ketamine, which is why people abuse DXM.

-Why is Robotripping Dangerous?
+Why Is Robotripping Dangerous?

 If a person abuses DXM and uses it for recreational purposes rather than the intended one, they will experience various physical and psychological effects.
 Robotripping can lead to adverse health effects that can be hazardous to one’s health.